ibm-cloud-docs/watson-assistant/api-client.md

 **Note:** Make sure you have installed the [Watson SDK for Java](https://github.com/watson-developer-cloud/java-sdk/blob/master/README.md){: external}.
 {: java}

-Assuming everything works as expected, the assistant returns the output from the dialog, which the app then prints to the console:
+Assuming everything works as expected, the assistant returns the output from the assistant, which the app then prints to the console:

 ```
-Welcome to the Watson Assistant example!
+Welcome to the Watson Assistant example.
+What's your name?
 ```
 {: screen}

-This output tells us that we have successfully communicated with the {{site.data.keyword.conversationshort}} service and received the welcome message specified by the `conversation_start` node in the dialog.
-Now we can add a user interface, making it possible to process user input.
+This output tells us that we have successfully communicated with the assistant and received the greeting message specified by the *Greet customer* action.
+But we don't yet have a way of responding to the assistant's question.

-## Processing user input to detect intents
+## Processing user input
 {: #api-client-process-input}

 To be able to process user input, we need to add a user interface to our client application.
 For this example, we'll keep things simple and use standard input and output.